 People don’t fail to maximize improvement because they lack information.
 They’ve fallen into patterns of behavior from which they are unable to overcome.
 Chasing improvement from a standard or “mainstream” approach is not enough.
 It gives you only standard results.
 You remain unimproved.

-You cannot overcome deep-seated, pervasive, conditioned patterns, develop and grow your character out of hope and inspiration alone.
+You cannot overcome deep-seated, pervasive, conditioned patterns and routines and, develop and grow your character out of hope and inspiration alone.

 Two Forces to Maximize Improvement